 Ensuring Proper Use

 Astellas’ Medical Representatives (MRs) provide information on appropriate usage based on on-label information to healthcare professionals to ensure that Astellas pharmaceutical products are used safely and effectively.
-In promotion of Astellas products, MRs observe high ethical standards and strictly observe the Astellas Group Code of Conduct, local codes of conduct, and the relevant laws and regulations in each country.
+In promotion of Astellas products, MRs act with high ethical standards and strictly comply with the applicable laws and regulations, industry codes and company policies including Astellas Group Code of Conduct.

 Medical Science Liaisons (MSLs) engage with healthcare professionals to exchange scientifically based information to advance their understanding and the safe and effective use of our products in patient care.
-MSLs observe high ethical standards and provide reliable, clear, fair, balanced and unbiased medical and scientific information.
+MSLs also act with high ethical standards and provide reliable, clear, fair, balanced and unbiased medical and scientific information.
 MSLs refrain from promotion of products, and observe high ethical standards, making compliance their top priority.

 Responding to Inquiries